lessor/lessor/README.md

 >
 > a person or company that leases a good or service to an entity according to an agreement

 Lessor is a [Kubernetes Operator](https://coreos.com/blog/introducing-operators.html) which aims to help manage the lifecycle of multi-tenant workloads.
-This project is new and under active development.
+This repo currently contains a very high-level `Tenant` Custom Resource as well as some Controller functionality.
+This codebase is mostly being used to experiment with various approaches to multi-tenancy on Kubernetes.

 If you're looking to contribute to this project, check out the [GitHub Issues](https://github.com/lessor/lessor/issues) and join the [#wg-multitenancy](https://kubernetes.slack.com/messages/C8E6YA9S7/) channel on the Kubernetes Slack.
 You can get an invite to Kubernetes Slack [here](http://slack.k8s.io/).

 ## How Does It Work?

 ### `Tenant` Custom Resource

-Each complete application instance in your environment is represented by the `Tenant` Kubernetes custom resource.
+Each complete tenant in your environment is represented by the `Tenant` Kubernetes custom resource.
 See an [example Custom Resource](./examples/tenant.yaml) for a more complete example of the configurable attributes of a tenant.

 The following is a minimal example: